 PART II.
 Supporting documents, including:

-Application and supporting documents must be sent to:
+Supporting documents must be emailed to:

 Multicultural Affairs Office